- Infidelity is rampant, yet Americans demand monogamy.

 - Among other mammal species, only about 9 percent mate for life.

-- Proponents of monogamy insist non-monogamy and open relationships do not work, but maybe it's time to rethink exclusivity.
+- Proponents of monogamy insist open relationships do not work, but maybe it's time to rethink that.

 Most coupled Americans assume—in fact, demand—monogamy.
 For many, any breach of sexual exclusivity spells disaster.
 “He cheated.
 It’s over.”
 Even when infidelity doesn’t precipitate breakups, it often causes severe relationship damage.
 Therapists see a steady stream of couples trying to pick up the pieces.
 Coupled folks have every right to insist on monogamy, but clearly, many people find it impossible to limit themselves to just one lover for life.